 Andrews University offers a transitional DPT (t-DPT) program whose purpose is to allow the working clinician to gain the additional knowledge necessary to transition them academically to the entry-level DPT.
-Our On Campus format, especially for the international physical therapist, is offered in a full-time format that is completed in 4 semesters, 17 months.
+Our On Campus format, especially for the international physical therapist, is offered in a full-time format that is completed in 4 semesters - 17 months.

 The graduate should leave the program with greater skills in the area of medical screening, differential diagnosis, therapeutic exercise prescription, education and research.
-This degree will prepare the clinician to rise to a standard of care and practice expected for a doctor of physical therapy.
+This degree will prepare the clinician to rise to a standard of care and practice expected of a doctor of physical therapy.

 Demonstrated competency or completion of a minimum of 35 credits of course work from the following areas:

-The entry point into the t-DPT program starts in August.
+The entry point into the t-DPT program starts in August